Another

 Damian’s cousin Meji, his daughter Ranae, and his son Reese came out for a visit.
 Damian, Meji and

-all the kids went to
+all the kids went to Disneyland and California

 Rainbow’s Grand Assembly and won second place in the sewing contest.
 She almost did not enter the contest because